wilsonmar/k-rail/README.md

 ## No Bind Mounts

 Host bind mounts (also called `hostPath` mounts) can be used to exfiltrate data from or escalate privileges on the host system.
-Using host bind mounts can cause unreliability of the node if it causes a partition to fill up.
+Using host bind mounts can impact  node reliability if it causes a partition to fill up.

 ## No Docker Sock Mount